$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Conclusion

-We conclude with a question, answering which might shed more light on the structure of $C^*$-extreme points of UCP maps on commutative $\cst$-algebras with non-metrizable spectrum.
+We conclude with a question.
+Our hope is that getting an answer to this question may shed more light on the structure of $C^*$-extreme points of UCP maps on commutative $\cst$-algebras with non-metrizable spectrum.
 We have shown that any $\cst$-extreme point in $\p_\h(\N)$ is spectral, where $\N$ is the set of natural numbers.
 It is also known that any unital completely positive map on $l^\infty(=l^\infty(\N))$ corresponds to finitely additive positive operator valued measure on $\N$, whereas (countably additive) POVMs correspond to the normal CP maps on $l^\infty$ and hence all normal $\cst$-extreme points are $*$-homomorphic.
 It is not clear as of now how $\cst$-extreme points in the collection of all finitely additive POVMs behave.
 Approaching another way, the spectrum of $l^{\infty}$ is of course the Stone-\v{C}ech compactification of ${\mathbb N}$.
 Unfortunately this space is not metrizable and our result on existence of a non-homomorphic $C^*$-extreme point (Theorem \ref{a non homomorphic C*-extreme point for separable C*-algebra}) is not applicable and so we are left with the following question:

 \begin{question} Are $C^*$-extreme unital completely positive maps on the $C^*$-algebra $l^{\infty }$ always $*$-homomorphisms? \end{question}